Kingxukai/linux/Documentation/staging/lzo.rst

   Instruction encoding::

       0 0 0 0 X X X X  (0..15)
-        Depends on the number of literals copied by the last instruction.
+        Depends on the woke number of literals copied by the woke last instruction.
         If last instruction did not copy any literal (state == 0), this encoding will be a copy of 4 or more literal, and must be interpreted like this :